-If you’re considering migrating your enterprise and development IT to a cloud platform, or have already migrated all or part of your business computing and DevOps to PaaS (platform-as-a-service), security should be your top concern.
+If you’re considering migrating your enterprise and development IT to a cloud platform, or have already migrated all or part of your business computing and DevOps to PaaS (platform-as-a-service), cyber security should be your top concern.
 Every application generates new potential security breaches via user delivery systems, event repositories, and the application’s database.
 Without a wide-ranging and comprehensive security solution in place, all these factors present potential compromises of sensitive, business-critical data.

 But if you know what to look for in the services provided by your vendor, PaaS offers you more robust security than other solutions.
 The key is a layered approach.
 Security should be integrated into your application development process.
 Your development process should integrate with an identity-driven access management framework in both the on-premise and cloud environments.
 And your identity policies should operate at application layers to enable you to identify characteristics of use.